PolymerSearch/apidocs/source/includes/authentication.md

 # Authentication

-Polymer API uses API keys to allow access to our endpoints.
-You can register a new API key as a user, inside user settings, on the API Keys section.
+Polymer API uses API keys to authenticate access to its endpoints.
+You can generate a new API key within your user settings under the "API Keys" section.

-Currently you can create as many API Keys as you want and give them a name.
-Once you don't want to use it you can disable it from the dashboard.
+You can create multiple API keys, each with a custom name.
+If you no longer need an API key, you can disable it via the dashboard.

-Polymer API expects the API key to be included in all API requests to the server.
-There are two ways to include it in requests:
+Include your API key in all requests to the Polymer API.
+There are two supported methods for passing the API key:

 As a query parameter: `?api_key=&your_api_key`

 As a header: `X-API-KEY: &your_api_key`

-## Please note that the "workspace-id" header is optional.
-It is only necessary when you intend to execute an operation within a workspace other than the default one defined by the APIKEY.
+## The "workspace-id" header is optional.
+It is required only when you need to perform operations in a workspace other than the default one associated with your API key.

-<aside class="success">You must replace `&your_api_key with` your personal API key.</aside>
+<aside class="success">Replace `&your_api_key` with your actual API key.</aside>